 You can also test out your electronic technology and documents using screen readers and other kinds of assistive software and hardware, if you happen to have access to them.
 This is a fruitful way to uncover any barriers for people with disabilities who rely on these methods of navigating their computers, tablets or smartphones.

-What Can a Section 508 Compliance Consultant Do?
+What Can a Section 508 Compliance Partner Do?

-When you contract a firm to perform Section 508 compliance testing for your organization, you’ll notice that the testing is much more extensive than what most people are able to do themselves – with results that are a lot more detailed.
+When you contract an accessibility partner to perform Section 508 compliance testing for your organization, you’ll notice that the testing is much more extensive than what most people are able to do themselves – with results that are a lot more detailed.

-Let’s say you happened to be looking over the shoulder of a certified 508 compliance consultant.
+Let’s say you happened to be looking over the shoulder of a certified 508 compliance expert.
 Here’s what you’d see them doing:

-- There is a combination of automated 508 compliance testing tools and manual checking for individual web pages, documents and applications.
+- Using a combination of automated 508 compliance testing tools and manual checking for individual web pages, documents and applications.

 - Having users (people with disabilities) of assistive technologies, such as JAWS, test for inaccessibility.